ferizco/nichash/README.md

 - CSV: Structured tabular format for data analysis.
 - JSON: Ideal for integration with other tools or applications.
 #### Verification Mode: Check file integrity by comparing calculated hashes against expected values.
+#### Bulk Verification Mode: Check the integrity of all files in a directory by comparing their hashes against a reference file generated previously:
+- Supports .json, .csv, and .txt formats exported using the -o flag.
 #### User-Friendly CLI:
 - Minimal arguments required for quick hash generation.
 - Displays clear messages for errors, process updates, and results.